Skip to Main Content

 About the Fellowship

-The Goodman is now accepting applications for the 2025/2026 Michael Maggio Directing Fellowship.
-The submission deadline is Thursday, February 20, 2025.
-Please note, this Fellowship has expanded to a full-time, year-long, salaried, artistic administrative position starting in August.
-This position is primarily in-person with some remote options when not actively involved in a production.
+The next application deadline will be in February of 2026.
+This fellowship is a full-time, year-long, salaried, artistic administrative position starting in August of each year.
+The position is primarily in-person with some remote options when not actively involved in a production.

 The Fellow joins the artistic staff, with responsibilities that range from administrative tasks; assistant directing or other creative roles on Main Stage productions; reading and responding to script submissions; and supporting and leading producing teams for engagement events, readings, and festivals.
 The Maggio Fellow will also work with the Northwestern Directing Fellow to produce events that engage local directors and designers and attend locally produced work, as schedules allow, to bring local directors and designers to the theatre’s attention.